jenkins-x-plugins/jx-slack/README.md

-# app-slack - NOT YET READY FOR USE
+# slack - NOT YET READY FOR USE

 WARNING: This is an experimental Jenkins X Labs project, it is likely to have significant change and APIs may break while we gather feedback and aim to get it into an alpha state.